asianlegacylibrary/nlm/README.md

 - MODAL
     - currently MODAL will not render until esSubjects and esAuthors received

+- Secondary
     - type checking, re-factor to use either prop-types or flow
     - PYTHON
         - injectPrefLabel could be moved to pre-processing in PYTHON

 ## Data and APIs
 Info on the Elasticsearch